eclipse/epsilon-website/mkdocs/docs/doc/articles/picto-xtext/index.md

 }
 ```

-- Open the Picto view from the `Window -> Show View` menu.
+- Open the Picto view from the Window --> Show View menu.
 - Go through the produced graphical views as shown in the image above.

 ## The Picto-Xtext Integration Plugin Project